 Motorcycles and scooters/mopeds must be registered with DOTS to be parked on campus.
-Registration is available only by walk-in at the DOTS Regents Drive Garage office.
-Scooter drivers must present a copy of their vehicle title or MVA registration upon registering at the office.
+Please visit the DOTS office in Regents Drive Garage to purchase your motorcycle or scooter/moped permit.
 All motorized cyclists are required to have Personal Injury Protection (PIP) insurance.

 Scooters and mopeds must display a DOTS-issued license plate, available for purchase in the DOTS office, to be parked on campus.
 This must be displayed on the back of your motorized cycle and must be visible at all times.
 Scooters and mopeds that are parked on campus without a DOTS license plate may be impounded.